NevfelEmre/Calculator/README.md

 işlem önceliğine dikkat etmiyor bunun dışında bir sorunu yok onu yapmaya uğraşmadım sonuçta benim ilk mobil uygulamam.

+//it doesn't pay attention to the priority of the process, there is no problem other than that, I didn't try to solve it, after all, it's my first mobile application.
 ## Getting Started

 This project is a starting point for a Flutter application.